aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-comments/_index.md

 title: Working with Comments in C++
 articleTitle: Working with Comments
 linktitle: Working with Comments
-description: "Working with comments in your code using C++."
+description: "Working with comments using C++."
 type: docs
 weight: 90
 url: /cpp/working-with-comments/